BCAPATHSHALA/BCAPATHSHALA/README.md

 <h1 align="center">🙋🏻‍♂️ About Me 👋</h1>
-Hi there!
-I'm Manoj Kumar, a developer with a strong passion for creating robust and scalable web applications.
-I completed my Bachelor of Computer Applications (BCA) in 2020, and since then, I've been working on honing my skills in both frontend and backend development.
+Hi, I'm Manoj Kumar.
+I'm a Full Stack MERN Developer with a degree in Computer Applications.
+I'm currently working on a project called Quality Keeper, which is a SaaS application.
+I'm also building other SaaS projects that will help students, teachers, and businesses work more efficiently and easily.

 <h2 align="center">😎 My Skills 😎</h2>
 <p align="center">